-Fakes are nothing new but what is new, however, is the quality of the fakes.
+Deep Fake is nothing new.
+What is new, however, is the quality of the fakes.
 In the old days, letters could be forged, but it took great skill to do it well and people were very alert to the danger.
 Then cameras came along and, for a while, they were perceived as the ultimate in reliability, hence the saying “the camera never lies”.

 However, humans do lie and modern technology is helping to take the ancient art and science of lying to a whole new level.

-Deep fakes are what you get when high-quality images and/or audio meet superpowered editing capabilities powered by artificial intelligence.
-Let’s break that down.
+Deep fakes are what you get when high-quality images and/or audio meet superpowered editing powered by artificial intelligence.
 These days, even budget-level smartphones can record HD videos and upload them straight to YouTube.
-In fact, they can upload them to any of the other main social-media, all of which are eager to steal YouTube’s crown as the internet’s video hub.
+In fact, they can upload them to any of the other main social-media.
+All of which, are eager to steal YouTube’s crown as the internet’s video hub.
 This means that there’s plenty of raw material for deep-fake creators to use.

 Similarly, there’s no shortage of decent, video-editing, some of which is available for free.
-Admittedly, for true deep fakes, you’re going to want something much better than the basic programmes that let you tidy up videos before posting them to YouTube.
+Admittedly, for true deep fakes, you’re going to want something much better than the basic programmes.
+These will let you tidy up videos before posting them to YouTube.

 As is often the case with technology, deep fakes appear to have started off in the world of porn.
 Celebrities, generally women, found their heads pasted onto other people’s bodies.
 Again, there is nothing new in this.
 What was new, however, was just how well it was done.

 It was done so well, in fact, that major alarm bells started to ring.
-If this could be done in porn, then why not politics, or policing, especially now that facial-recognition software is becoming increasingly mainstream… Deep fake creators could make your favourite politician, or your favourite actor, do or say practically anything, in a way that was virtually impossible to recognise as fakery.
+If this could be done in porn, then why not politics, or policing.
+Now that facial-recognition software is becoming increasingly mainstream… Deep fake creators could make your favourite politician, or actor, do or say practically anything.
+In a way that is increasingly difficult to spot as a fake.

 Initial efforts to counter deep fakes largely focused on analysing existing videos.
 The problem with this approach is that, by definition, it can only be used after a video is released.
-Some companies, therefore, decided to turn the situation around and focus on developing ways for people to identify their own “genuine” videos, thus meaning that anything without that mark could be assumed to be a forgery.
+Some companies, therefore, decided to turn the situation around and focus on developing ways for people to identify their own “genuine” videos.
+Meaning, that anything without that mark could be assumed to be a forgery.